owais8/google_meet_bot/README.md

   exe file

  * google_meet_data.csv file

    This file contains all your timetable for the week.
 Just fill in all the information there for week and let the bot handle everything for you.
-Make sure that you enter time in
-  24h format and day as "Monday", "Tuesday" etc.
+Make sure that you enter time in 24h format and day as "Monday", "Tuesday" etc.

 ## How to run script

-Rename the config.json.example file to "config.json"
-Edit the "config.json" file to fit your preferences (optional) Install dependencies: pip install -r requirements.txt Run auto_joiner.py: python auto_joiner.py
-After starting, teams might be in Grid view, if this is the case change the view to list (How to do)
+1. Download all the neccessary files mentioned in "Prerequisites" section
+2. Follow all the steps mentioned in "Configuration" section
+3. Run google_meet_bot.py file and see the magic